modalitysystems/modalitysoftware-docs/twa/Reports/Reporting-Basics.md

 "Message(s) in Last 30 Days" is actually any message-related change in the last 30 days (e.g. liking an old message).

-# In development/aspirational

-We will only show a month in a month date picker, if we have complete information for that month